Ada-Developers-Academy/core-unit-3/lifting-state-up/passing-down-event-handlers.md

 <br />

-While the behavior of both this version and the previous version are the same at present.
-If we extended the application to work with data from a server, this version would be more robust.
+While the behavior of both this version and the previous version are the same at present, if we extended the application to work with data from a server, this version would be more robust.
 It would ensure that the data we are updating is the most recent version of the data, rather than the version that was in state when the function was defined, avoiding potential bugs.

 <br />